-- 1. Inspect collector and parts on delivery - 2.
+- 1. Inspect collector upon delivery. - 2.
 Report any damage to the delivery carrier. - 3.
 Request a written inspection report from the Claims Inspector to substantiate any damage claim. - 4.
-File claims with the delivery carrier. - 5.
-Compare collector and parts received with description of product ordered. - 6.
-Report incomplete shipments to the delivery carrier and your Donaldson Torit representative. - 7.
-Remove crates and shipping straps.
-Remove loose components and accessory packages before lifting parts from truck. - 8.
+File claims with the delivery carrier. - Compare collector received with description of product ordered. - 6.
+Report incomplete shipments to the delivery carrier and your Donaldson Torit representative. - Remove crates and shipping straps.
+Remove loose components and accessory packages before lifting collector from truck. - 8.
 Check for hardware that may have loosened during shipping. - 9.
-Use caution removing temporary covers recirculating filtered air in your facility.
-Consult with the appropriate authorities having jurisdiction to ensure compliance with all national and local codes regarding recirculating filtered air.
+Use caution removing temporary covers.